NasHas/Count-Event-Data/README.md

 1) Open Python
 2) Copy the code
 3) Place the video files you want to analyze in your PythonProjects-folder on you computer
 4) Before going to the next step, make sure to take a snapshot of the area of interest.
 Fx.
 If you want to look at coagulation, take a snapshot of the coagulation mark, when it is activated.
 Crop the image, so it is only that part of the picture.
 Save the image in you PythonProjects-folder.
 This image is your target pattern, which the algorithm will find and count whenever activated.
+You can have up to four target patterns (armswap, clutch, camera-movement and coagulation).
+(Note: If you want to register both coagulation-triggers at the same time, five target patterns must be used (one for right and left, respectively) - this can be added to the source-code in the same manners as the four abovementioned target patterns.)
 5) In the code the last line is called 'How to use the count event data function'.
 In this example, write the name of your video-file and the name of your target pattern, and run the program.
 You can run multiple lines at the same time.
 6) You will get a window with the video, and every time the event is activated, fx. coagulation is used, or clutch is used, a red marker will appear around the pattern.
 After the script has finished, you will get the count of the event in total amount.